niess/goupil/docs/description.rst

 Modifying the geometry
 ----------------------

-To modify the physical properties of a geometry, an :doc:`library/external_geometry` provides the :py:meth:`update_material
-<ExternalGeometry.update_material>` and :py:meth:`update_sector
-<ExternalGeometry.update_sector>` methods.
-For example, let us define an
-exponential :doc:`library/density_gradient` to describe the air density in the lower part of the Earth atmosphere (i.e. the troposphere).
+The physical properties of an :doc:`library/external_geometry` can be modified with the :py:meth:`update_material <ExternalGeometry.update_material>` and :py:meth:`update_sector <ExternalGeometry.update_sector>` methods.
+For example, let us define an exponential :doc:`library/density_gradient` to describe the air density in the lower part of the Earth atmosphere (i.e. the troposphere).

 >>> gradient = goupil.DensityGradient(1.205E-03, 1.04E+05)

-Then, the density model of the first sector (index :python:`0`) can be changed as follows.
+Then, the density model of the first sector (index :python:`0`) can be changed
+as:

 >>> geometry.update_sector(0, density=gradient)